OpenROV-archive/openrov-image/README.md

 *Mac:*

 	1. Download "PiFiller" here: http://ivanx.com/raspberrypi/ (PiFiller makes loading an image onto your Mac much safer)
 	2. Download 'OpenROV-x.x.x-flash.img.7z'.
-Unzip it with Keka, 7zip, etc.
+Unzip it with Keka, 7zip, etc
-	3. Follow the directions on PiFiller to load the '.img' file onto you microSD card.
+	3. Follow the directions on PiFiller to load the '.img' file onto you microSD card
-	4. It will take 5-10 minutes to load the '*.img' onto you microSD card.
+	4. It will take 5-10 minutes to load the 'OpenROV-*.img' onto you microSD card
-	5. Properly eject the microSD card from your Mac & put the microSD card into your powered off Beaglebone.
+	5. Properly eject the microSD card from your Mac & put the microSD card into your powered off Beaglebone
 	6. With the microSD card in the Beaglebone, power on your Beaglebone.
-This will load the image onto the Beaglebone.
+This will load the image onto the Beaglebone
-	7. Wait for the Beaglebone lights to go "1-2-3-4" "4-3-2-1" continuously.
+	7. Wait for the Beaglebone lights to go "1-2-3-4" "4-3-2-1" continuously

 Connecting to you OpenROV with Ethernet from your Mac:
 Connect your Beaglebone Black to your Mac with your ethernet cable.